Krokus (album)

-Krokus (also known - by the band in particular - as First Album) is the first album by Swiss rock band Krokus.
+Krokus (also known, by the band in particular, as First Album) is the debut album by Swiss rock band Krokus.
 It was the only Krokus album to feature Hansi Droz and Remo Spadino.
 It is also the only Krokus album to show a progressive rock style.
 The album has become a collector's item since only 560 copies were ever pressed and it has never been made available since.